SMSPIRITUALITY—MEDIA

 The yama and the etymology

-Brahmacarya is the fourth of the five yamas — the outward ethical restraints that open the eight-limbed path of Patañjali's [Yoga Sūtras](lexicon:yoga-sutras) (II.30).
+Brahmacarya is the fourth of the five yamas, the outward ethical restraints that open the eight-limbed path of Patañjali's [Yoga Sūtras](lexicon:yoga-sutras) (II.30).
 The Sanskrit compound is unusual.
-Brahma-carya breaks down as brahman (the absolute, or the Vedic priestly function, depending on which strand of the vocabulary is dominant) plus caryā (the noun derived from the verb car, to move, to walk, to conduct oneself): literally, moving in Brahman, or the conduct that walks in the divine.
-The pre-Yoga life of the word is in the Vedic āśrama system, where brahmacarya names the first of four life-stages — the celibate student period during which the young Brahmin lived with his teacher and studied the Vedas — and the term carries the dual reference to the conduct of that life-stage and the celibacy that was its most visible discipline.
-The Yoga Sūtras inherits the term from this stratum but generalises it: the yama is no longer the life-stage of the unmarried student, it is the discipline of the sexual and reproductive force the practitioner of yoga is held to throughout life.
-The translation continence preserves the underlying instruction better than the narrower celibacy — the discipline names a conservation rather than an absence.
+Brahma-carya breaks down as brahman (the absolute, or the Vedic priestly function, depending on which strand of the vocabulary is dominant) plus caryā (from the verb car: to move, to walk, to conduct oneself): literally, moving in Brahman, or the conduct that walks in the divine.
+The pre-Yoga life of the word is in the Vedic āśrama system, where brahmacarya named the first of four life-stages: the celibate student period during which the young Brahmin lived with his teacher and studied the Vedas.
+The term carried the dual reference to the conduct of that life-stage and the celibacy that was its most visible discipline.
+The Yoga Sūtras inherit the term but generalise it.
+The yama is no longer the life-stage of the unmarried student.
+It is the discipline of the sexual and reproductive force held by the practitioner throughout life.
+The translation continence preserves the underlying instruction better than the narrower celibacy.
+The discipline names a conservation, not an absence.

 How the Sūtras handle it